jacobpatterson1549/selene-bananas/README.md

 ### Database

 The app stores user information in a Postgresql database.
-When the app starts, files in the [sql](sql) folder are ran to ensure database objects functions are fresh.
+When the app starts, files in the [resources/sql](resources/sql) folder are ran to ensure database objects functions are fresh.

 A Postgresql database can be created with the command below.
 Change the `PGUSER` and `PGPASSWORD` variables.
 The command requires administrator access.
 ```bash